ryangawenda/friendly-potato/README.md

 ### Person 1

 9. Pull down the most recent commits.
-10. Add your favourite colour to `fun-facts.txt` and commit this change
+10. Add your favourite colour to `fun-facts.txt` and commit this change.
-11. Push up your changes to github
+11. Push up your changes to github.

 ## Command Line Tasks